 Simply put, levels of understanding show the progression of learning and are often labeled with a level 1, 2, 3, or 4.

-In my classroom, I use the words, “Beginning, Developing, Proficient, or Distinguished” which correlate with levels 1-4.
-Other teachers use the words, “Novice, Apprentice, Master, and Expert.”
+In my classroom, I use the words Beginning, Developing, Proficient, and Distinguished, which correspond to those levels.
+Other teachers use Novice, Apprentice, Master, and Expert.

 At the beginning of a math unit, I always start by referring to my levels of understanding posters.
 I have them displayed above my bulletin board.